Got-Baggage/fe-gotbaggage/README.md

 ## Overview

-This was a group CapStone project.
+This was a group CapStone project with a combined Front End and Back End team.
+For the first time students were given the opportunity to work collaboratively in an agile workflow to build an application.
+The project demonstrates knowledge we've gained throughout Turing as well as exploring new technologies.
+The Front End and Back End team implemented graphQL for the first time and used circle ci for continuous integration.

 * Demonstrate knowledge you’ve gained throughout Turing
-* Use an agile process to turn well defined requirements into deployed and production ready software *Gain experience dividing applications into components and domains of responsibilities to facilitate multi-developer teams.
+* Use an agile process to turn well defined requirements into deployed and production ready software
+* Gain experience dividing applications into components and domains of responsibilities to facilitate multi-developer teams.
 Service oriented architecture concepts and patterns are highly encouraged.
 * Explore and implement new concepts, patterns, or libraries that have not been explicitly taught while at Turing
 * Practice an advanced, professional git workflow including a Pull Request Review
 * Gain experience using continuous integration tools to build and automate the deployment of features